dustinpfister/blog_posts/_posts/threejs-examples-plane-mutate.md

 ### 1.2 - Read up more on buffer geometry in general

 before getting into working on examples like this it might also be a good idea to read up more on the [buffer geometry](/2021/04/22/threejs-buffer-geometry/) class in general.
 Also it is important to know the differences between the [position](/2021/06/07/threejs-buffer-geometry-attributes-position/), [normal](/2021/06/08/threejs-buffer-geometry-attributes-normals/), and [uv](/2021/06/09/threejs-buffer-geometry-attributes-uv/) attributes of a geometry.
+When it comes to the subject of this post it would be the position and normal attributes that will be the most important to learn the basic of first.

 ### 1.3 - Version Numbers matter